Is the Jungfrau Travel Pass worth it? An honest review

 If you don’t know your itinerary yet

-It’s a bit trickier to determine is a Jungfrau Travel Pass is worth it without knowing your itinerary in advance, but we can do some estimations to see whether it’s going to be an obvious good or bad idea.
+It’s a bit trickier to determine if a Jungfrau Travel Pass is worth it without knowing your itinerary in advance, but we can do some estimations to see whether it’s going to be an obvious good or bad idea.

 First up you’ll want to decide whether you want to visit Jungfrau or not.